 This makes delta-9 products a safer choice than delta-8 products.

-In my shop, I have D9 THC gummies available which provide the euphoric effects you may be looking for.
+In my shop, I have D9 THC gummies available, providing the euphoric effects you may be looking for.

-I have had many people come to me and tell me the D8 product they tried has made them sick.
+Many people have come to me and told me the D8 product they tried has made them sick.
 Has this happened to you?
 Let me know in the comments below.